offbyone/ideas/content/old/general-thoughts/catblogging-is-so-passe.md

 slug: catblogging-is-so-passe
 status: draft

 The above is true, to be sure.
-[Catblogging](http://www.google.com/search?hl=en&lr=&ie=UTF-8&safe=off&q=catblogging&btnG=Search), basically a modernized version of homepages with pictures of the writer\'s cat, is everywhere.
+[Catblogging](http://www.google.com/search?hl=en&lr=&ie=UTF-8&safe=off&q=catblogging&btnG=Search), basically a modernized version of homepages with pictures of the writer's cat, is everywhere.
 A weekly thing at some sites, a constant at others.

 Wankery.

-*However*, in the name of being a wanker myself, here\'s a couple of pics Char and I took of our weirdest cat last night.
+*However*, in the name of being a wanker myself, here's a couple of pics Char and I took of our weirdest cat last night.
 Tell me, has anyone ever seen a cat do this?

 [![Fritz in blissful repose](http://www.offlineblog.com/images/thumb-Bliss.jpg)](http://www.offlineblog.com/images/Bliss.jpg)